CoverUp: Effective High Coverage Test Generation for Python: Introduction

+Our empirical evaluation compares \coverup{} to two state-of-the-art test generation systems: \codamosa~\cite{codamosa}, a hybrid search/LLM-based test generator, and MuTAP~\cite{mutap}, a mutation/LLM-based approach.
+We show that \coverup{} substantially improves the state of the art.
+Across a benchmark of challenging code derived from open-source Python projects and using OpenAI's GPT-4o LLM, \coverup{} increases coverage on every metric vs. \codamosa{}, achieving per-module median line+branch coverage of 80\% (vs. 47\%) and overall line+branch coverage of 60\% (vs. 45\%).
+Compared to MuTAP on one of the benchmark suites it supports, \coverup{} again achieves greater or equal coverage on every metric, with an overall line+branch coverage of 89\% (vs. 77\%).

-This paper makes the following contributions: \begin{itemize}[topsep=0.5\baselineskip, leftmargin=*] \item It presents \coverup{}, a novel system that drives the generation of high-coverage Python regression tests via a combination of coverage analysis and large-language models; \item It conducts an empirical analysis of \coverup, showing that it significantly advances the state of the art. \end{itemize}
+This paper makes the following contributions: \begin{itemize}[topsep=0.5\baselineskip, leftmargin=*] \item It presents \coverup{}, a novel approach that drives the generation of high-coverage Python regression tests via a combination of coverage analysis and large language models; \item It conducts an empirical analysis of our \coverup{} prototype, showing that it significantly advances the state of the art; \item It conducts an ablation study, showing that \coverup{}'s approach plays a substantial role in the prototype's performance beyond what can be attributed to the LLM. \end{itemize}